-Canada is a big country, full of unique experiences and places for you to explore.
-Canada stretches from the Pacific to the Atlantic and deep into the Arctic, its inspiring landscape is unparalleled, so think big and be prepared for the exploration of a lifetime!
+Canada is a massive country, full of unique experiences and places for you to explore.
+The country stretches from the Pacific Ocean to the Atlantic Ocean and deep into the Arctic.
+Canada's inspiring landscape is truly unparalleled, so think big and be prepared for the exploration of a lifetime during your gap year!

-Conservation organizations offer opportunities throughout the country, protecting and enhancing parks and other natural areas through a variety of activities.
-Volunteers are crucial in assisting these organizations to help reach their goals.
+Conservation organizations offer opportunities throughout Canada, protecting and enhancing parks and other natural areas through various activities.
+Volunteers are crucial in assisting these organizations in helping reach their goals.
 These organizations work to offset our carbon footprint by researching and informing the public of environmental devastation.

-Internships create extensive social networks that go a long way towards building a career.
+Internships are a great way to spend your gap year in Canada.
+The experience allows you to create extensive social networks that go a long way towards building a career.
 In Canada, qualified participants can be placed in a variety of locations, including Vancouver and Toronto.
 Participants can live in home-stays or hotels if they’re taking part in hospitality internships.
 Applicants must be at least 18, and certain nationality restrictions apply in regards to visa procedures.

-Internships are often flexible, lasting 6-12 months and are available year-round for interested students.
+Internships are often flexible, lasting 6-12 months, and are available year-round for interested students.
+While you're interning during the week, you also have time to travel during the weekends!
 Students are encouraged to research available internships in Canada ahead of time.